gvelasque/web-scraping-python/README.md

-# WebScrappingPython
+# WebScrapingPython

-Web Scrapping of Amazon
+Web Scraping of Amazon